How to approach possible Covid-19 infection in children and guidance on school attendance

 - You can count the respiratory rate over a video call and there are apps such as ‘R rate’ that patients can download to count it themselves

 - Ask about signs of deterioration and always check for the risk of sepsis

-- If a child is very unwell, they are much more likely they have another diagnosis than Covid-19.
-Do not forget other causes of the sick child such as meningitis, DKA or an untreated UTI during the pandemic
+- If a child is very unwell, they are much more likely they have another diagnosis than Covid-19

 - Stable children presenting with a persistent fever should be discussed as soon as possible with secondary care to determine if blood tests and paediatric review is required in case of PIMS-TS